edvin/tornadofx-controls/README.md

 ## DatePickerTableCell

-TableCell that supports editing of `LocalDate` properties with a DatePicker.
+TableCell that supports editing of `LocalDateTime` properties with a DatePicker.

 ## DateTimePicker